Bluefishe/2dPlatformerAvril/README.md

 # 2dPlatformerAvril
-Repo to manage my first 2d platformer
+Repo to manage my first 2d platformer game built on Unity platform

-Hello, this is a repo for my first 2d Unity Platformer game
+I am so excited to be a part of this project.